kwaldenphd/eda-pandas/README.md

 - Combining and joining datasets using `concat` and `merge`
 - Understand the basics of renaming, mapping, and reindexing structured data in Python using `pandas`

-[Click here](https://raw.githubusercontent.com/kwaldenphd/eda-pandas/main/eda-pandas.ipynb) and select the "Save as" option to download this lab as a Jupyter Notebook.

 ## Acknowledgements

 Information and exercises in this lab are adapted from the following resources: